-You can estimate how much water you use at home with some simple online calculators:
+One can estimate how much water they use at home with some simple online calculators:

 - Limiting the consumption: Application of policies, economics, and technologies help regulate the demand.
 Policies may include restrictions and bans on certain types of water use, standards for fixtures and appliances, enforcement on recycling, etc. Economic measures, such as setting prices for water consumption, typically make people more diligent about their water-related activities.
 Technological advances may help use less water for the same function (water-economy washers, toilets, etc.)